 Serbia: The History of an Idea by Stevan K. Pavlowitch.
 Looks at the historical forces which molded Serbia: the medieval rulers and the church, the rule of Ottomans and Hapsburgs, the two World Wars, the Yugoslav kingdom, and modern Yugoslavia.

 Prince Philip: A Family Portrait by Queen Alexandra.
-This is the queen's story of her first cousin, Prince Philip of Greece, who married Britain's Queen Elizabeth II.
-Queen Alexandra writes from the experiences they shared while growing up together.
-From Alibris.
+The story of the queen's cousin Prince Philip of Greece, who married Queen Elizabeth II.

 A Short History of the Yugoslav Peoples by Fred Singleton.
-Traces the rise and fall of the Slavic principalities from Roman times through the Ottoman and Habsburg empires; the Kingdom of Serbs, Croats, and Slovenes; the German Occupation, and socialism under President Tito.
+Traces the rise and fall of the Slavic principalities from Roman times.
+Published in 1985.

 Royal Blue by Christina Oxenberg.
 Novel about a fictional princess, written by the daughter of Yugoslavia's Princess Jelisaveta (Elizabeth).
-Oxenberg is also the author of a book called Taxi.
-From Alibris.
+Oxenberg is also the author of a book called Taxi, which tells celebrities' stories about taxi drivers.

 The Thracians: 700 BC - AD 46 by Christopher Webber, illustrated by Angus McBride.
 Throughout the seven centuries before Christ, more than 40 Thracian tribes occupied the area between northern Greece, southern Russia, and northwest Turkey.
 This is a lavishly illustrated study of their history from the Osprey Men-at-Arms series.